gsnelson/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * Uses the fread function to load the data files into R objects.
 This step also performs parsing of the data into columns, stripping of whitespace, removing any blank rows and assigning temporary column names where needed.

 ## Transformations
 Because of the way the data is structured (test vs. train, subject and activity data stored separately from the measurements), the majority of the transformation work deals with joining all of the related files together.
-The cbind and rbind functions were used to perform this action.
+The cbind and rbind functions were used to perform this action.<br><br>
-The only modification to the data itself involved replacing the activity codes (i.e. 1, 2, 3...) with their descriptive equivalent (i.e. Walking, Standing, Walking Upstairs...) as required for the project.
+The only modification to the data itself involved replacing the activity codes (i.e. 1, 2, 3...) with their descriptive equivalent (i.e. Walking, Standing, Walking Upstairs...) as required for the project.<br><br>
+The project requirements stated that a subset containing only those variables measuring mean and standard deviation be created.
+For my script, this reduced the original 561 variables down to 66.
+Using a strict interpretation, I chose to exclude the 13 variables pertaining to Mean Frequency (meanfreq) as being outside the scope of the assignment requirements.<br><br>
+I used `dplyr` functions to:
+* `select` - create the subset
+* `arrange` - sort the observations by subject (participant) and activity
+* `group_by` - group the observations by subject and activity
+* `summarize_all` - calculate the mean for each subject and activity<br>
 ###### Transformation Diagram
 <img src="transformation diagram.png" width=800 height=800 align="center" title="Transformation Diagram" />